How we built Categories

 There are three main objects:

-• confirmed: This is filled by Codat’s user, either when the user accepts Categories’ suggestion or when Codat’s user recategorises the account themselves.
-Every time someone does the latter, Categories learns.
+- confirmed: This is filled in by Codat’s user, either when the user accepts the suggestion or when Codat’s user recategorizes the account themselves.
+Every time someone does the latter, Account Categorization learns.
 It won’t make the same mistake again.

 Users can also go through this process without ever seeing a line of code.
-A “Categorise Accounts” button is available for every linked company visible in Codat.
-Users can accept or modify Categories’ suggestions.
+A “Categorize Accounts” button is available for every linked company visible in Codat.
+Users can accept or modify Account Categorization’ suggestions.

-For example, here is what it looks like when a user modifies the categorisation of different Equity accounts.
+For example, here is what it looks like when a user modifies the categorization of different Equity accounts.

 Conclusion ✨

-Categories uses machine learning techniques to solve a genuinely complicated problem at scale.
-With a new level of normalisation in the accounting information accessible via Codat, financial services and software providers are building great things.
+Account Categorization uses machine learning techniques to solve a genuinely complicated problem at scale.
+With a new level of normalization in the accounting information accessible via Codat, banks and fintechs are building great things.

-With Categories, teams can build high-value features for the whole market, without worrying about the subtle differences among their customers’ accounts.
+With Account Categorization, teams can build high-value features for the whole market without worrying about the subtle differences among their customers’ accounts.